quantatrisk/quantatrisk.github.io/content/posts/Generator-of-an-Ito-Diffusion.md

 where $A^{∗}$ is the Hermitian adjoint (or formal dual) of the generator $A$ with respect to the $L_2$ inner product[9][4][6].
 These two equations—backward and forward—represent complementary perspectives (in other words, they are equivalent) on the same underlying stochastic process: the backward equation describes expectations, while the er8forward equation describes probability densities.

-Quoting from Gardiner:
+Quoting from Gardiner [ref]:

-"The forward equation gives more directly the values of measurable quantities as a function of the observed time $t$, and tends to used more commonly in applications.
-The backward equation finds most applications in the study of *fist passage time* or *exit problems*, in which we find the probability that a particle leaves a region in a given time."
+> The forward equation gives more directly the values of measurable quantities as a function of the observed time $t$, and tends to used more commonly in applications.
+The backward equation finds most applications in the study of *fist passage time* or *exit problems*, in which we find the probability that a particle leaves a region in a given time..
+>